10 minute Cranberry Sauce

 If you've never made fresh cranberry sauce before, you've probably also never guessed that it's this easy.
 This recipe is almost as simple as opening up a can, but a lot tastier and less processed.
 A big win in my book.
 Say goodbye to canned cranberry sauce!

 12 oz. fresh cranberries

 1/2 cup orange juice

 1. Heat mixture to boiling.

-2. Reduce heat and simmer for 10 minutes.
+2. Reduce heat to medium-low and simmer for 10 minutes.

 3. Store in a covered container in the fridge.

 You can substitute diced apples for part of the cranberries, for a cranberry chutney.
 For even more texture, toss in some nuts.

 If you have any extra cranberries, save them to garnish a turkey platter, or another dish.